Arithmetic Properties of Odd Ranks and $k$-Marked Odd Durfee Symbols: Introduction and Main Results

 In \cite{Andrews} Andrews also introduced odd Durfee symbols and $k$-marked odd Durfee symbols.
 The motivation for Andrews to introduce odd Durfee symbols is to give a natural combinatorial explanation to an identity associated with Watson's third order mock theta function $\omega(q)$ \cite{Watson}, which is defined as

 Fine \cite[Eq.\ (26.84)]{Fine} discovered that $\omega(q)$ satisfies

-The right side of the above identity is the generating function of certain partitions.
-To be more specific, let $p_{\omega}(n)$ be the number of partitions of $n$ wherein at least all but one instance of the largest part is one of a pair of consecutive non-negative integers.
-Then \eqref{Fine-formula} can be restated as

-By utilizing MacMahon's modular partitions with modulus 2, Andrews showed that each partition enumerated by $p_{\omega}(n)$ has associated with it an odd Durfee symbol of $n$. \begin{defn} An odd Durfee symbol of $n$ is a two-rowed array with a subscript of the form
+Here, the right-hand side of \eqref{Fine-formula} is the generating function for $p_{\omega}(n)$, the number of partitions of $n$ wherein at least all but one instance of the largest part is one of a pair of consecutive non-negative integers.
+By utilizing MacMahon's modular partitions with modulus 2, Andrews showed that each partition enumerated by $p_{\omega}(n)$ has associated with it an odd Durfee symbol of $n$. \begin{defn} An \textit{odd Durfee symbol of $n$} is a two-rowed array with a subscript of the form